muhd-umer/i-poet/README.md

 The project implements two types of RL agents:

-* **DQN (Deep Q-Network):** A value-based agent that learns a Q-function to estimate the expected future rewards for each action in a given state.
+* `DQN (Deep Q-Network)` – A value-based agent that learns a Q-function to estimate the expected future rewards for each action in a given state.
-* **PPO (Proximal Policy Optimization):** A policy-based agent that directly learns the policy (mapping from states to actions) that maximizes rewards.
+* `PPO (Proximal Policy Optimization)` – A policy-based agent that directly learns the policy (mapping from states to actions) that maximizes rewards.

 ## Baselines

 To assess the performance of the RL agents, several baselines are implemented:

-* **Always Active:** The controller is always in the active state.
+* `AlwaysActive` – The controller is always in the active state.
-* **Random Action:** The controller randomly chooses between active and sleep modes.
+* `RandomAct` – The controller randomly chooses between active and sleep modes.
-* **Threshold-Based Sleep:** The controller sleeps when the queue length drops below a threshold and wakes up when it exceeds another threshold.
+* `Threshold-based` – The controller sleeps when the queue length drops below a threshold and wakes up when it exceeds another threshold.
-* **Periodic Sleep:** The controller alternates between active and sleep modes with fixed durations.
+* `PeriodicSleep` – The controller alternates between active and sleep modes with fixed durations.

-## Configuration

-The `config.py` file contains the default configuration parameters for the environment, training, and agents.

 ## Training and Evaluation